Jayden876212/hyprland-workspace-indicator/docs/ISSUE_TEMPLATE/enhancement.md

 ---
 name: ENHANCEMENT
+about:
-about: Further development of some existing feature/requirement to bring more value to the end user.
+  Further development of some existing feature/requirement to bring more value to the end user.
-title: 'ENHANCEMENT: '
+title: "ENHANCEMENT: "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 # {INSERT_ISSUE_TITLE_HERE}